Deutsche Bank names new corporate finance heads

-NEW YORK Deutsche Bank AG (DBKGn.DE) said on Tuesday that Henrik Aslaksen and Paul Stefanick will become co-heads of global investment banking coverage and advisory, running the investment bank's industry and country coverage groups globally.
+* ON 15 MAY 2017 BUWOG AG LAUNCHED A RIGHTS ISSUE AGAINST CASH CONTRIBUTIONS FROM ITS AUTHORIZED CAPITAL

-The bankers will replace Jacques Brand, who became chief executive officer of Deutsche Bank North America in November.
+NEW YORK Jan 29 Deutsche Bank AG said on Tuesday that Henrik Aslaksen and Paul Stefanick will become co-heads of global investment banking coverage and advisory, running the investment bank's industry and country coverage groups globally.

 Stefanick will also run the banks' client coverage and capital markets business in the Americas, jointly with Mark Fedorcik, who currently heads the leveraged debt capital markets group, Deutsche Bank said in a statement.